 Candidates for the degree must complete at least 128 semester hours of accredited college work, excluding physical education activities courses.
 At least 51 hours must be completed at the 3000-4000 level.

 Each student must complete the 36-hour general education core, three (3) hours of physical education classes, and the CAAP exam.
-The following general education courses must be included:
+At least six hours of foreign language are required.